pyphot package

 Note

-integrations are done using trapz() Why not Simpsons?
+integrations are done using trapezoid() Why not Simpsons?
 Simpsons principle is to take sequence of 3 points to make a quadratic interpolation.
 Which in the end, when filters have sharp edges, the error due to this “interpolation” are extremely large in comparison to the uncertainties induced by trapeze integration.

 class pyphot.phot.Ascii_Library(source)[source]